TuanNguyenAnh1613/COVID-19_Consultation_chatbot/README.md

 - The chatbot uses **FAISS** (Facebook AI Similarity Search) to perform fast vector-based retrieval over a knowledge base of COVID-19 domain data.
 - The texts are embedded using the **`all-MiniLM-L6-v2`** model from `sentence-transformers`, a compact yet powerful transformer that balances performance and speed.
 - The indexing process will load the data from Json file with structure {'user':...., 'assistant':...}.
 The user query and assistant's response will combine into the text block.
 Then, This combined text is passed through all-MiniLM-L6-v2 to generate a vector embedding.
-The embedding is stored and indexed in FAISS, enabling fast similarity search during chat interactions.
-All the index and metadata file are stored in the `chatbot_api/src/Output`.
-We can update this by deleting this Output folder, Adding the Json file to the `chatbot_api/src/data`, and then, will automatically create the vector database in the first.
+The embedding is stored and indexed in FAISS, enabling fast similarity search during chat interactions. **All the index and metadata file are stored in the `chatbot_api/src/Output`.
+We can update this by deleting this Output folder, Adding the Json file to the `chatbot_api/src/data`, and then, will automatically create the vector database in the first**.
 - When a user query is submitted:
   - It’s converted into a vector using `all-MiniLM-L6-v2`
   - FAISS is queried to return top relevant context passages